stevenpinto/ParkStreet-Test/parkstreet-web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.

+## Build

+Run `npm install` in order to install the dependencies needed for this app to run.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Development server with auto opening

+Run `ng serve --open` for a dev server.
+It opens a new Chrome tab with to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding